facebook/react-native/.github/ISSUE_TEMPLATE/question.md

 ---
 name: 💬 Question
-about: Questions about using React Native
+about: For questions about using React Native in your app.

 ---